himanshuc3/SPOJ-problems/README.md

 </p>

 Hi.
 My name is **himanshu**.
 I like solving problems✍🏻, particularly, the ones related to computing💻.
 This is the reason I was motivated to collect🧶 all the algorithms I implement in a singular repository.
-These implementations are in **no way**🚫 an indication of how I write code in big codebases.
-Infact, I don't even work in C++ in practical projects to be honest.
+These implementations are in **no way**🚫 an indication of how I write code in production based environments.
+As a matter of fact, I don't even work in C++ in practical projects to be honest.